Montréal’s best French restaurants

 Kabinet

-Formerly a cocktail bar, Kabinet has morphed into an elegant and sumptuous French bistro with plush velvet seats and an entire list of fish eggs.
-In addition to the caviar bumps, you can order some classic French dishes such as snails in garlic brown butter with an anchovy persillade, foie gras terrine, onion soup, baba au rhum and so much more.
+Formerly a cocktail bar, Kabinet has morphed into an elegant and sumptuous French bistro with plush velvet seating and an entire menu of fish eggs.
+In addition to the caviar bumps, you can order some timeless French classics such as snails in garlic brown butter with an anchovy persillade, foie gras terrine, onion soup, baba au rhum, and so much more.

 98 Laurier Street West